unicef/publicgoods-toolkit/community.md

 new contributors come in likewise slows down, and, in the long run, the rate of new feature development slows as well.

-Projects that have an extensible design (see Extensibility section in the [Adoptability](adoptability.md#adoptability-assessment) module) often have a longer lifecycle, though this may be correlation rather than causation: longer-lived projects tend to become extensible, and innovation can continue to happen in the plugin ecosystem even after the software's core has
+Projects that have an extensible design (see Extensibility section in the the [Adoptability](adoptability.md#adoptability-assessment ) module) often have a longer lifecycle, though this may be correlation rather than causation: longer-lived projects tend to become extensible, and innovation can continue to happen in the plugin ecosystem even after the software's core has